the-events-calendar/event-tickets/readme.txt

 = [5.2.0] TBD =

+* Fix: Add label to the quantity input in the RSVP & Tickets forms to improve accessibility.
+[ET-767]

 = [5.1.3] 2021-04-22 =

 * Fix - Add TwentyTwentyOne theme compatibility for Tickets and RSVPs.
 [ET-1047]